Scar Camouflage vs Laser: Which Is Better?

 The bottom line

 The best way to know what’s right for you is to have your scar assessed by a specialist.
-We offer free 30-minute consultations — in person at our Midtown Manhattan studio or virtually via video call.
+We offer 15-minute consultations — via video call (free virtual consultations).

 Ready to learn more?

-Book a free 30-minute consultation to discuss your specific situation.
+Book a 15-minute consultation to discuss your specific situation.
 We’ll assess your skin, explain your options, and give you honest guidance.